5T33Z0/OCLP4Hackintosh/Enable_Features/AirportItllwm_Sequoia.md

 Under `Misc`, change `SecureBootModel` to `Disabled`

-### 5. NVRAM Entries (optional)
+### 5. Add/Adjust NVRAM Entries
-- Change `csr-active-config` to `03080000` (resp. `030A0000` if you are using an NVIDIA GPU)
+- Change `csr-active-config` to `03080000` (resp. `030A0000`, if you are using an NVIDIA GPU)
-- Enable `-lilubetaall` boot.arg if WiFi/BT is not working in macOS Sequoia
+- Add `-amfipassbeta` boot-arg if WiFi/BT is not working in macOS Sequoia/Tahoe
-- If Bluetooth stops working after root patching, add the following entries to the NVRAM section:
+- If Bluetooth stops working after root patching, add the following entries to the NVRAM section, so that Intel BlueTooth will work:

 ```xml
 <key>7C436110-AB2A-4BBB-A880-FE41995C9F82</key>